-Tips for Taking a Family Vacation to Cabo San Lucas with Kids
+Tips for Visiting Cabo San Lucas with Kids

 Location, Location, Location

-Cabo San Lucas is an easy flight for West Coasters.
-Just a 3-hour flight from San Francisco, It’s located about 1,000 miles south of San Diego at the tip of Baja, where the Sea of Cortez meets the Pacific Ocean.
+Cabo San Lucas is an easy trip for West Coasters.
+Just a 3-hour flight from San Francisco, it’s located about 1,000 miles south of San Diego at the tip of Baja, where the Sea of Cortez meets the Pacific Ocean.
 Spanish is the official language, but I don’t speak a word of Spanish and didn’t have any trouble communicating.
 If you’re in town for more than a few days, you can head to a large assortment of ATMs to get Mexican pesos, but don’t stress about it.
 Dollars are welcome with a smile as well.
-I actually find it more convenient to just take lots of small bills to Mexico.
-It makes tipping and souvenir shopping simple.
+I actually find it more convenient just to take lots of small bills to Mexico — it makes tipping and souvenir shopping simple.

-Mexico has been in the headlines lately for all the wrong reasons.
-The U. S. State Department has issued a travel warning for citizens considering a trip south.
-Except for the city of Tijuana, at the San Diego border, the Baja peninsula is not mentioned as a destination of concern.
-Spring Break in Mexico – “Know Before You Go,” gives visitors a good overview of what to expect at more common resort destination’s along with a good reminder not to leave your common sense at home on vacation.
+Mexico has been in the headlines in recent years for all the wrong reasons.
+The U. S. Department of State has issued a travel warning for citizens considering a trip south.
+Resort areas on the Baja Peninsula are not mentioned as destinations of concern.
+The Department of State has a helpful guide to spring break in Mexico that offers tips on what to expect, as well as a reminder not to leave your common sense at home.

 Cabo San Lucas Kid-Friendly Activities

-The age of your kids will dictate the type of vacation Cabo can offer.
-The younger the kids, the less active the vacation.
-Think hanging out by the pool and taking naps in the sunshine.
+The ages of your kids will dictate the type of experience Cabo can offer.
+The younger the kids, the less active the vacation — think hanging out by the pool and taking naps in the sunshine.
 The older the kids get, the more options become available.
-Hotel kids clubs are widely available for school aged kids, offering fun activities like arts and crafts and Spanish lessons.
-Tweens and teens have more of what I like to call “brag about to friends when they get home adventures.”
+Hotel kids’ clubs are widely available for school-age kids, offering fun activities like arts and crafts and Spanish lessons.
+Tweens and teens have more of what I like to call “brag about to friends when they get home” adventures.

 Kayaking and Snorkeling

 You can’t truly explore Cabo without getting wet.
-With a beautiful marina that leads straight out to the Sea of Cortez, there are so many possibilities, deciding what to do can be difficult.
-Parasailing, scuba, and even snuba are all popular activities for visitors, but if you’re looking for something a little more mellow for you and the kids, consider a kayak tour that gives you time to do some snorkeling.
+With a beautiful marina that leads straight out to the Sea of Cortez, there are so many possibilities that deciding what to do can be difficult.
+Parasailing, scuba, and even snuba are all popular activities for visitors, but if you’re looking for something a little more mellow, consider a kayak tour that allows time to do some snorkeling.

-The scenery is stunning, but what I really liked about the adventure was the all of things I learned about the area’s fauna and marine life.
+The scenery is stunning, but what I really liked about the adventure was what I learned about the area’s fauna and marine life.
 Our guides did a fabulous job pointing out a variety of native plants, rock, fish, pelicans and other birds.
 When we reached the arch, the sea lion colony was the focus of our conversation until a whale in the distance stole the spotlight.
-After tying our kayaks to the boat, we snorkeled for about 45 minutes at Pelican Rock.
-Not too long to get cold, but long enough to see the beauty of life under water.
+After tying our kayaks to the boat, we snorkeled for about 45 minutes at Pelican Rock — not so long that we got cold, but long enough to see the beauty of life under water.

-Tours companies are plentiful in Cabo San Lucas.
-We passed several boats crowded with folks getting ready to get wet in some way or another.
+Tour companies are plentiful in Cabo San Lucas.
+We passed several boats crowded with folks preparing to get wet in some way or another.
 But I was really impressed with the care Cabo Expeditions showed for the Sea of Cortez.
 More than once, I saw the guides go out of their way to pull trash out of the water.
-The company has also organized a series of clean-ups in the area.
+The company has also organized a series of cleanups in the area.
 Every Saturday through November, divers scoop up trash on the sea floor, while kayakers and others follow the coastline picking up all those picnic extras that got away.
-Committed to both clients and the environment earns the group bonus points in my book.
-The company also encourages participants to use biodegradable sun screen.
+This commitment to both clients and the environment earns the group bonus points in my book.
+The company also encourages participants to use biodegradable sunscreen.

 Up, Up and Away!

 When you find you need a break from the water, head for the Mexican hillside.
-Tucked away about half an hour from the Los Cabos International Airport is base camp for an outdoor adventure your family will be talking about for years to come.
-Think Tarzan meets Mexico.
-For two hours, you and your kids can explore the Boca de Sierra Biosphere Reserve while flying through the air on a series of zip lines, wire bridges, climbing walls and rappel lines.
+Tucked away about half an hour from the Los Cabos International Airport is the base camp for an outdoor adventure your family will be talking about for years to come.
+Think Tarzan meets Mexico: For two hours, you and your kids can explore the Boca de Sierra Biosphere Reserve while flying through the air on a series of ziplines, wire bridges, climbing walls and rappel lines.

-I am by no means the brave outdoor extremist type, and will fully admit to feeling a bit nervous before my adventure began, but after the first zip line across the canyon I was hooked.
-I didn’t do an official count, but I think there were just as many safety conscious guides and there were guests.
+I am by no means the brave outdoor extremist type, and will fully admit to feeling a bit nervous before my adventure began, but after the first zipline across the canyon I was hooked.
+I didn’t do an official count, but I think there were just as many safety-conscious guides as there were guests.
 They did a fabulous job of explaining what to do and when to do it.
-Though I had to stop and take a deep breath before I threw myself over a cliff and started rappelling nearly 100 feet down to the canyon below, I never questioned my safety.
-This isn’t the type of activity for proud couch potatoes.
-That said, there were a variety of folks, all shapes, sizes and ages in my group.

 Beaches in Cabo